Skip to content

 What is Term Life Insurance?

-Term life insurance is a type of life insurance that provides coverage for a specific period, or “term,” typically ranging from 10 to 30 years.
-If the policyholder passes away during the term, the beneficiaries receive a death benefit, a lump sum payment that can be used for any purpose.
-Unlike whole or universal life insurance, term life insurance does not build cash value or provide lifetime coverage.
+Term Life Insurance is a kind of life insurance coverage that gives protection for a particular interval, or “period,” sometimes starting from 10 to 30 years.
+If the policyholder passes away during the period, the beneficiaries obtain a loss of life benefit, a lump sum cost that can be utilized for any objective.
+Unlike complete or common life insurance coverage, term life insurance coverage doesn’t build cash value or provide lifetime coverage.

 Key Features: